eBay Korea’s Auction Website launches CarePlus

 When deciding on what merchandise to include on the platform, category managers Soon Suk and Jeong Nam at first thought the market would be relatively small.
 But further investigation revealed that the need was far greater than wheelchairs and bedsore prevention products.
 For example, there are multiple accessories that supplement wheelchair use such as cup holders and carrying bags, as well as products like reading glasses for people with low visibility, pet collars that make a noise to help guide dogs, and straw cups for people with limited hand function.

 While it’s still early days, web traffic is showing that CarePlus has definitely addressed a need in the community.
-The team hope the next step is that it will become more than just a shop.
+The team hopes the next step is that it will become more than just a shop.
 “We want to build a community, a place where people with disabilities can connect, gain information and communicate with each other,” says Yun Hui.